aguaitech/Jarvis/src/architecture-overview.md

 ### System Flow

-The MineContext system flow is designed as a highly modular and extensible architecture, divided into five core components: context capture, processing, storage, services/tools, and consumption.
+The Jarvis system flow is designed as a highly modular and extensible architecture, divided into five core components: context capture, processing, storage, services/tools, and consumption.

 #### 1. Context Capture